-Candidates will complete an Honours degree at Trent University and will then make application to the Consecutive Teacher Education program to pursue a Bachelor of Education at the Elementary (Primary/Junior) or Secondary (Intermediate/Senior) level.
+Candidates complete the requirements for an Honours degree as well as the Teacher Education Stream requirements at Trent University and then make application to the Consecutive Teacher Education program to pursue a Bachelor of Education at the Elementary (Primary/Junior) or Secondary (Intermediate/ Senior) level.
+Please note that some Honours degrees have requirements that may not be compatible with the program requirements of the Teacher Education Stream (refer to p.
+11 of the Academic Calendar for requirements which apply to all undergraduate degree programs).